 In a nutshell, payment gateways are software solutions that facilitate and provide access to payment services.
 In that role, they can be integrated with multiple payment service providers.

 During checkout, the customer chooses how to pay.
 Once the checkout process is complete, the payment gateway exchanges the payment information between the customer and the merchant.
-Doing so, it must follow specific security standards and comply with regulations of local financial authorities.
+In doing so, it must follow specific security standards and comply with the regulations of local financial authorities.

 How a payment gateway is connected to an e-commerce platform can vary.
 It’s possible that a platform redirects customers to external payment pages which are hosted offsite by the payment gateway.
-Alternatively, it allows interacting with the payment gateway from an own, tightly integrated payment page.
+Alternatively, it allows interaction with the payment gateway from its own, tightly integrated payment page.
 On the other hand, you have self-hosted (and self-built) payment gateways.

 Advantages of Payment Gateway-only Solutions